repo-reviews/repo-reviews.github.io/README.md

 - **Pro-tip:** Modify the above code to link directly to your repo's reviews with: `https://repo-reviews.github.io/repos/{REPO_OWNER}_{REPO_NAME}`.

+## Getting started

+Becoming a 🚀 reviewer takes 🤓, ❤️, and 💪.

+The best reviews share insights that are not widely known by the majority of the community, but that would **save them hours of work to discover**.

+For instance, not many people need to know that [Node.js](https://github.com/nodejs/node) is a great JavaScript runtime and that it is easy to set up.
+Is there something about a particular implementation that you have discovered through experience that would help the community?
+Perhaps there's an alternative, or a configuration that works well... or doesn't.

+**Note:** an *experience* is not an *issue* (*issues* should be reported via a repo's **/issues** endpoint).

+A **good place to start** is by revieweing [trending repositories that are under active development](https://github.com/trending).

 ## Contributing

 The site is open source (here's all the code!) and is a tool _for_ and _by_ the community.

 Submit [issues](https://github.com/repo-reviews/repo-reviews.github.io/issues/new) and [pull requests](https://github.com/repo-reviews/repo-reviews.github.io/compare/) for reviews, site ideas or copy edits.

-We are actively interviewing developers (ruby/jekyll) and moderators.
+We are actively recruiting developers (ruby/jekyll) and moderators.
 Interested?
 Post an issue and we will reach out.

 ### Under the Hood